 What Does A Newly Born Pacific Island Say About Life On Mars?

-Science can just knock to me the floor.
+Science can just knock me to the floor.

 Sometimes it's the revelation of some previously unseen phenomena.
 Other times, it's a new way to see something you thought you already understood.
 Then there are the times when connections pop up between things you never imagined to be connected.